Ask Trim is a free service that helps you save money by cutting unused subscriptions & earning cash back. Learn more in this Ask Trim review.

 Achieve Lending is revolutionizing the way students shop for education loans.
 Learn how this student loan search engine can save you THOUSANDS of dollars.

 Looking to improve your finances but don’t know where to start?
 A ten day challenge could be exactly what you need.
 Here are five to get you started!

 Pay your bills on time to avoid any penalties.
 Remember a dollar saved on a penalty is the same as an extra dollar earned.
 You can link your bills with your bank accounts and use an automatic payment.
 This reduces the chances of default and you won’t have to remember due dates.
 If you want […]

 We recently asked “What Do You Consider a Financial Disaster?”
 It is an incredibly personal question and one that some of us really don’t want to think about.
 We are all working so hard to be financially smart and responsible.
 We don’t want to think about something wiping us out!
 I wonder, though, if for many […]

-After college your biggest expense will be housing.
+After college, your biggest expense will be housing.
 But what about while you’re in college?
 Housing can still make up a huge percentage of your expenses.
-Unfortunately, most freshman will be out of luck in the savings department due to universities requiring first year students to live on campus.
-But every year after that you […]
+Unfortunately, most freshman will be out of luck in the savings department due to universities requiring first-year students to live on campus.
+But every year after that you have options. […]

 I love this quote – it relates exactly to my top financial hack – front loading your life.
 I’m a big believer that you need to do as much as you possibly can as early as you possibly can.
 It’s so much better to load up on savings and investments in your 20s versus your […]